kibertexnik/sark/README.md

 - `BSP` - this property is used to specify the geneartion of raspberry's board to which compiler will compile for and emulate images on.
 [Refer to for more](https://github.com/kibertexnik/sark/blob/26e0660725a2e88f877dea10f686150af737d08e/Makefile#L23-L68)
 - `SERIAL` - specify whether the emulated environment should show assembly of running image or serial outputs.
 [Refer to for more](https://github.com/kibertexnik/sark/blob/26e0660725a2e88f877dea10f686150af737d08e/Makefile#L28-L32)
 - `DOCKER` - use only docker or nix environment in all commands.
 [WIP]

+#### Developer documentation

+There are also some developer/maintainer written documentation acrosos all codebases which can be accessed either by running `make doc` or opening [https://kibertexnik.github.io/sark](https://kibertexnik.github.io/sark/).

 ## License